yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ---------------------------------

 ### 2.0 Putting all together
-We have 2 Gaussian distributions: one for the process model and another for the meausrements:
+We have 2 Gaussian distributions: one for the process model and another for the measurements:

 <p align="center">
   <img src= "https://github.com/yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/assets/59663734/fde466c2-ea4c-43e0-b51b-052bf34435b9"/>